British Council: Trade unions

 Some staff at the British Council are members of unions.
 UK staff are represented by the Public and Commercial Services Union.
 Some employees in Japan belong to the General Union.

 Publications

-From 1967 to 1989 the British Council published the journal Media in Education and Development.
+From 1967 to 1989, the British Council published the journal Media in Education and Development.

+History

-HistoryInitially titled CETO news, ISSN 0574-9409, it became Educational Television International: a journal of the Centre for Educational Television Overseas, ISSN 0424-6128, in March 1967 (volume 1, issue 1).
+Initially titled CETO news, ISSN 0574-9409, it became Educational Television International: a journal of the Centre for Educational Television Overseas, ISSN 0424-6128, in March 1967 (volume 1, issue 1).
 The journal changed its name again, in March 1971, to Educational Broadcasting International: a journal of the Centre for Educational Development Overseas, ISSN 0013-1970 (volume 5, issue 1).
 Its final name change was to Media in Education and Development, ISSN 0262-0251, in December 1981 (volume 14 issue 4).
 The final issue went to print in 1989 (volume 22).